 A colonoscopy is a way of examining the lining of the bowel from the inside.
 The procedure is usually done in the hospital outpatient department and takes about an hour.
-It's the most thorough and effective way of diagnosing bowel cancer.
-The colonoscopy can also see if there are any polyps in your bowel.
+It is the most thorough and effective way of diagnosing bowel cancer.
+The colonoscopy can also see whether there are any polyps in your bowel.

 During the colonoscopy, photographs and samples (biopsies) of the cells on the inside of the large bowel can be taken.
 Most polyps can be painlessly removed using a wire loop that is passed down the colonoscope.
 A colonoscopy can be uncomfortable, but the sedative will help you feel more relaxed.

 Most people are ready to go home a couple of hours after their test.
-You'll need to arrange for someone to collect you from the hospital as you shouldn't drive for several hours after a sedative.
+You will need to arrange for someone to collect you from the hospital as you should not drive for several hours after a sedative.
 You should also have someone with you for about 12 hours afterwards.

-Sometimes it's not possible to see the whole bowel during a colonoscopy.
-This can happen if the bowel isn't completely empty or if the colonoscope can't pass round a bend in the bowel to reach the end.
-If this happens, you may be asked to have another colonoscopy, or a CT colonogram.
+Sometimes it is not possible to see the whole bowel during a colonoscopy.
+This can happen if the bowel is not completely empty or if the colonoscope can't pass around a bend in the bowel to reach the end.
+If this happens, you may be asked to have another colonoscopy or a CT colonogram.